mini-programmer/MiniScripterAPI/README.md

 # MiniScripterAPI
-Little API i made for me
+Little API i made for me and more people if they want to use it..